CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 6    gene AT1G01050 0.7928742 0.01064636 0.9981114 -0.33483603

 </pre>
-Now lets filter out differential expression result based on p-value and fold change.
-For this study we will consider genes with p<0.1 and showing more than 1.5 fold changes in expression.
-On log2 sacle this 0.584 `log2(1.5)=0.584`.
+Now lets filter differential expression result based on p-value and fold change.
+For this study we will consider genes with p<0.1 and showing more than 1.5 fold changes in expression as gene of interest to us.
+On log2 scale this is 0.584 `log2(1.5)=0.584`.
 So any gene with p<0.1 and log2fc less than -0.584 and more than 0.584 are significant.
 We will write this result to a `.csv` file for our records.

 <pre style="color: silver; background: black;">